thespacedoctor/soxspipe/docs/source/utils/detect_continuum.md

 ## Detect Continuum

-The purpose of the `detect_continuum` utility is to find and fit the order centres on a single-pinhole flat-lamp frame with low-level polynomials.
+The purpose of the `detect_continuum` utility is to find and fit the order centres with low-level polynomials.

-The utility takes as input a calibrates single pinhole flat-frame which displays the traces of the order centre locations:
+The utility takes as input a calibrated single pinhole flat-frame which displays the traces of the order centre locations:

 [![](https://live.staticflickr.com/65535/50318769388_03e2329c2f_z.png)](https://live.staticflickr.com/65535/50318769388_03e2329c2f_o.png)